 The first sleep regression usually occurs at around 4 months of age but it can appear when your baby is 3 months old depending on how they are developing.

-And as a result, if you have not done so already, now is the perfect time to start teaching your baby to self-settle by putting them in their crib to sleep when they are drowsy and not fast asleep.
+And as a result, if you have not done so already, now is the perfect time to start teaching your baby to self-settle by putting them in their crib to sleep when they are drowsy and not fast asleep as a part of your 3 month sleep schedule.

-Whether your baby is experiencing a 3 month old sleep regression or learning that they really like to have a feed and cuddle when they wake up in order to go back to sleep…
+Whether your baby is experiencing a 3 month sleep regression with increased night waking and short naps or learning that they really like to have a feed and cuddle when they wake up in order to go back to sleep…

-Teaching your baby to fall asleep independently will go a long way to breaking the waking habit and get you through the regression much quicker.
+Teaching your baby to fall asleep independently will go a long way to forming healthy sleep habits and breaking unwanted waking habits in order to get you through the regression far quicker.

-To learn more about this sleep regression and how to manage a baby who won’t sleep unless held, read the following posts:
+To learn more about the 3 month sleep regression and how to manage a baby who won’t sleep unless held, read the following posts:

 3 Month Old Sleep Tips